-External Interrupt Ingest
+External Interrupt Ingest for the IOC4 PCI Device

 The ingest section provides one control, the source of interrupt signals.
 The external source is a circuit connected to the external jack provided on IOC4-based I/O controller cards.
 The loopback source is the output of the IOC4's interrupt output section.
 The source is configurable by the abstraction layer device's source attribute.
 You can find available sources in the abstraction layer device's sourcelist attribute.